 The Jitterbit Documentation Image Processor assists in the creation of the images used in the documentation that Jitterbit publishes on each of its connectors.
 The Image Processor is a tool used to modify PNG screenshot images of the configuration of a connector’s connection and its activities.
 This utility crops and renames images in a manner consistent with the standard formats used by Jitterbit in its documentation.

-All tools available from this page are supplied without warranty or support, and are used under license from Jitterbit, Inc. See the tool installer for the license for the tool.
+The tool available from this page is supplied without warranty or support, and is used under license from Jitterbit, Inc. See the tool installer for the license for the tool.

-The Image Processor is available for either the macOS or Windows operating systems.
-Download an appropriate installer package from either of these links:
+The Image Processor is available for the macOS and Windows operating systems.
+Download an appropriate installer package from these links:

 The application is packaged using an installer appropriate for the operating system.
-Double-click the installer icon and follow its prompts to install the application.
+Open the installer and follow its prompts to install the application.